 Seated round the pine table on wicker chairs, enjoy a leisurely breakfast listening to your favourite tunes on the radio, as you cast your eye up at the framed photographs of Olde Mousehole on the wall.
 Wall mounted convector heater.

 Everything to hand for ease and comfort – in this well equipped kitchen.
 Hand crafted pine units, deep Belfast sink, new ceramic hob and electric oven, fridge, washer/dryer and microwave.
 Tea towels, oven gloves and kitchen towels etc. provided, with some little extras.

 The room has the feel of sea, light and freshness.
 Stripped and stained wooden flooring.
-A comfortable 4’6" pine double bed with freshly laundered crisp bed linen in vibrant blue and white checks with matching curtains and coordinating soft furnishings.
+A comfortable 4’6" pine double bed with deep memory foam mattress topper, freshly laundered crisp bed linen in vibrant blue and white with matching curtains and coordinating soft furnishings.
 Hand crafted pine wardrobe with ample hanging space, hangers provided and plenty of storage.
 2000w hair drier, full length mirror, digital alarm/radio plus a few little extras.
 Wall mounted convector heater.

 Spacious Light and airy, bath with over head shower, low level toilet suite, pedestal hand basin, electric shaver point/light.
 Ample storage.
-Wall mounted electric down flow heater.
+Heated towel rail.
 View from window out over cobbled alley to former pilchard houses.
 Attractive painted floorboards with seaside appeal.
 Hand towels and bath sheets provided with complementary toiletries on arrival.